 By scrutinizing the substrates of your paperboard, you can be certain that it suits your print, protection, design, and sustainability requirements.

-In terms of strength, SBS boards aren’t tear-proof but it’s very stiff and has good compression strength.
-It’s great for flavor-sensitive products because the finished paper board is tasteless and doesn’t smell.
+In terms of strength, SBS boards aren’t tear-proof, but they’re very stiff and have good compression strength.
+It’s great for flavor-sensitive products because the finished paperboard is tasteless and odorless.

-This is naturally resistant to moisture so it’s a great option for folding cartons meant for frozen products – or those that require refrigeration.
+This is naturally resistant to moisture, so it’s a great option forfolding cartons meant for frozen foods or those that require refrigeration.

-The topmost layer of the chemical pulp is usually bleached and then coated in pigment.
+The topmost layer of the chemical pulp is usually bleached and then coated with pigment.
 The layer at the back looks cream.
-This is the color of the mechanical pulp in the middle – which can be seen through the translucent chemical pulp layer.
+This is the color of the mechanical pulp in the middle, which can be seen through the translucent chemical pulp layer.

 Because of the different layers, this creates a folding carton that’s strong and stiff.
 The coating also allows vivid prints to maximize the design’s visual appeal.